tommi1hirvonen/Biflow/README.md

         - Scheduler__Type = __SelfHosted__
         - Executor__SelfHosted__MaximumParallelSteps = 10
         - Executor__SelfHosted__PollingIntervalMs = 5000
-    - Connection string
+        - ConnectionStrings__AppDbContext = Connection string to the Biflow system database
-        - BiflowContext
+        - WEBSITE_TIME_ZONE = Time zone for the application (defaults to UTC), e.g. Europe/Helsinki
-            - Connection string to the Biflow system database
+            - On Linux, use the TZ identifier from the <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">tz database</a>.
 - Deploy the UI application code (`Biflow.Ui`) as a zip file to the target Web App.
 Before deploying remove all other configuration sections from the appsettings.json file except the `Logging` section.
 This way there are no unwanted settings that are applied via the appsettings file.
 - Using System Assigned Managed Identities for authentication to the system database is recommended to avoid having to save sensitive information inside connection strings.
 - Recommended: Apply desired access restrictions to the Web App to allow inbound traffic only from trusted IP addresses or networks.